WebexCommunity/webex-node-bot-framework/docs/membership-rules-readme.md

 ## Email domain restrictions

 In many cases developers may build bots that are meant to be used only by employees of their company (or possibly of several companies).
-Setting the framework config's  `restrictedToEmailDomains` parameter to a comma separated list of email domains instructs the framework to essentially ignore any spaces where the membership list includes users who's email addresses are not in the restricted domain list.
+Setting the framework config's  `restrictedToEmailDomains` parameter to a comma separated list of email domains instructs the framework to essentially ignore any spaces where the membership list includes users whose email addresses are not in the restricted domain list.

 ## Guided Mode